owocki/assembly_theory/README.md

 ## Navigation Tips

+1. **Linear Exploration**: Follow complexity from simple to complex within each domain
+2. **Network Exploration**: Jump between related assemblies across domains
+3. **Dimensional Slicing**: View all assemblies at a specific complexity level or time scale
+4. **Pathway Tracing**: Track convergent evolution and parallel development

 1. Each assembly links to its primary domain file
 2. Complex assemblies often appear in multiple locations
 3. Use `/pathways/` to trace connections between assemblies